kuznetckiy/Geoscan_Lite_eng/charger.rst

 * The charger must be switched on before connecting the battery to the charger.
 * Cables and connectors must be inspected for damage before each use.
-* Don't operate the charger in direct sunlight.
+* Do not operate the charger in direct sunlight.
-* Don't leave the charger without supervision.
+* Do not leave the charger unsupervised.

 The charger is set up from the factory.
 If the settings are different, follow the instructions to config preset.

 Preset of the battery charger
 ---------------------------------

- When you turn on the charger, you will see main menu.
-You can configure the charger by selecting sections in the menu item using the touch screen.
+Use the charger's touchscreen to configure it.
+The start screen looks like:

 .. figure:: _static/_images/charge1.png
    :align: center